erap320/voltha-dev-scripts/README.md

 disable_delete_olt
     disables and deletes the OLT with voltctl

+download_robot_logs (url)
+    downloads and extracts the artifacts from an artifact folder link from jenkins.opencord.org, creating a directory with the name of the test number for better organization

 enable_olt
     provisions and enables a BBSIM OLT

+exec_bbf
+    opens bash in the container of the voltha-northbound-bbf-adapter to use sysrepoctl

 exec_bbsim
     opens bash in the container of bbsim to let you use bbsimctl